 Just like us, dogs need the vitamins and fiber contained in fresh fruit and veg.
 Most dogs love crunching down on baby carrots or chewing through green beans.

 Keep in mind there are exceptions to every rule.
-Vegetables are fine, but do not feed grapes, raisins or sultanas to dogs — all are toxic to canines, says A-Z Vets.
+Vegetables are fine, but not some fruits like grapes, raisins or currants — which can cause kidney failure in dogs.

 You’re not the only member of your household who can start the day with some warm and hearty oatmeal.
 Experts say it is especially good for senior dogs with bowel irregularity issues.

-Just make sure to cook it before serving, and avoid unhealthful added sugar and flavorings.
+Just make sure to cook it before serving, and avoid unhealthful added sugar and flavoring.

 4. Peanut butter

-My pup didn’t care for peanut butter at first — if you can believe it!
-But now, it’s become a regular – and well-loved — reward.
+My pup didn’t care for peanut butter at first — if you can believe it.
+Now it’s a regular – and well-loved — reward.

-Yogurt is a great source of calcium and proteins for humans and canines alike, according to Modern Dog.
+Yogurt is a great source of calcium and protein for humans and canines alike, according to Modern Dog.
 The magazine suggests selecting a yogurt with live active bacteria and no sugars or artificial sweeteners.
+It continues:

 The active bacteria may act as probiotics.
 If your pooch is pudgy, make sure that you pick fat-free yogurt but not one that contains fat substitutes (e.g., Simplesse or Olestra).

-Helpful hint: Frozen yogurt makes a great treat during warm-weather months.
+Frozen yogurt also makes a great treat during warm-weather months.